NateBraniff/pibex/DEVGUIDE.md

 2. **Clone Git Repo into the Development Folder**
     You need to create a folder to contain the package files.
-You can do this in the file manager or from the commandline, after which Git is used to clone the NLoed repository.
+You can do this in the file manager or from the commandline, after which Git is used to clone the pibex repository.
     * Open Terminal
     * Navigate to where you want the development folder:
         ```sh